ID_pcm: Multiple change-point detection in the mean of a vector using...

 Description

-This function estimates the number and locations of multiple change-points in the mean of the noisy piecewise-constant input vector x, using the Isolate-Detect methodology.
-The noise is Gaussian.
-The estimated signal, as well as the solution path defined in sol_path_pcm are also given.
-The function is a hybrid between the thresholding approach of win_pcm_th and the information criterion approach of pcm_ic and estimates the change-points taking into account both these approaches (see Details for more information and the relevant literature reference).
+This function estimates the number and locations of multiple change-points in the piecewise-constant mean of the noisy input vector x, using the Isolate-Detect methodology.
+It also gives the estimated signal, as well as the solution path (see Details for the relevant literature reference).

 Usage